 Beginning in January 2020, the COVID-19 pandemic has caused general business disruption worldwide.
-Nevertheless, we have remained agile in both strategy and execution throughout this period and our results to date have reflected these efforts, as evidenced below.
+Nevertheless, we have remained agile in both strategy and execution throughout the pandemic and our results to date have reflected these efforts, as evidenced below.
 The possible sustained spread or resurgence of the pandemic, and any government response thereto, increases the uncertainty regarding future economic conditions that will impact our business in the future.
-See the section titled "Risk Factors-Risks Related to Our Business, Brand, Products, and

-Industry-The COVID-19 pandemic has had, and may in the future continue to have, a material adverse impact on our business" for further details.
+See the section titled "Risk Factors-Risks Related to Our Business, Brand, Products, and Industry-The COVID-19 pandemic has had, and may in the future continue to have, a material adverse impact on our business" in Part II, Item 1A.
+Risk Factors, for further details.